 One tender Sigh of hers to see me languish,

-This extract is an example of closed heroic couplets.
-The lines are following iamb pentameter pattern.
+This excerpt is an example of closed heroic couplets.
+The lines are following an iamb pentameter pattern.
 All the couplets are forming complete separate thoughts and ideas, and the rhyme scheme is perfect.

 “At Sestos Hero dwelt; Hero the fair,

 Whom young Apollo courted for her hair,

 And offered as a dower his burning throne,